 A very shocking statistic you may not be aware of is that there are 23 million fecal coliform bacteria in a single gram of pet waste!

 As well, dog poop bombs often contain roundworm larvae, which can cause blindness.
-If a human ingests a roundworm larva, it can migrate through the body causing disease to the brain, lungs, kidneys, liver, heart or eyes.
-This means that when us humans (especially children) touch soil, dog toys or anything that has been in contact with dog feces and then touch their mouths, they can become infected.
+If a human ingests a roundworm larva, it can migrate through the body causing disease to the brain, lungs, kidneys, liver, heart, or eyes.
+This means that when we humans (especially children) touch the soil, dog toys, or anything that has been in contact with dog feces and then touch their mouths, they can become infected.